Raindancer118/NAK-Grade-Checker/README.md

     > **Note:** The `.env` file is excluded from git to keep your credentials safe.

 4.  **Build the Bot**
-    The backend bot is written in Go.
-You need to build it before running the app.
+    The bot is automatically built when you run the development server.
+However, you can also build it manually:
     ```sh
     go build -o gradechecker ./cmd/bot
     ```